HopLittleBunny/WorkReads/privacy.md

 Users are provided with a direct external link to read the full article from the original publisher.

-E. Diagnostics & Technical Information
+E. Technical & Security Information

-We may collect limited technical information such as:

-App version

-Device type

-Operating system version

-Crash and performance diagnostics

-This information is used only to maintain app stability and reliability.
+All data transmitted between your device and our servers is encrypted in transit using secure protocols.

-WorkReads does not store IP addresses for advertising or behavioral tracking purposes.
+WorkReads does not use advertising identifiers and does not track users across third-party apps or websites.

 2. How We Use Information